Who is in charge for workplace health and safety? Explained

 - Report any hazards and hazards to their workplace or failure of safety procedures if they think there is a safety hazard.
 For example, if they find the wrong equipment or broken PPE, they should notify their supervisor immediately.

-In the end, it makes sense for a person who is committed to the health and safety of employees to take the bulk of the burden on others, thus allowing them to be more productive.
+Ultimately, it makes sense for an employer dedicated to employee safety to shoulder most of the liability.
+Thus allowing them to be more productive.

 - Safety committees can increase the consultation within the workplace.

-- Safety committee can assist the staff members to understand health and safety information, and responsibilities in his or her work scope.
+- They can assist the staff members to understand health and safety information, and responsibilities in his or her work scope.

 WHS and Training Compliance Solutions Pty Ltd has online WHS training and Health and Safety Committee and WHS for Managers and Supervisors workshops across All states and Territories, contact us for online health and safety training opportunities. (or onsite training)